umbertozanovello/IEC-IEEE-62704-1-spatial-average-SAR/README.md

 ![alt text](https://github.com/umbertozanovello/IEC-IEEE-62704-1-spatial-average-SAR/blob/main/images/pipeline.jpg?raw=true)

 ### Usage
+The C shared libraries can be either compiled from the source C code (see section below) or installed from the .deb or .msi packages provided as release [assets](https://github.com/umbertozanovello/IEC-IEEE-62704-1-spatial-average-SAR/releases/tag/v0.1).
+Precompiled libraries are indeed provided both for Linux and Windows OS.
+The algorithm requires to repeatedly compute the roots of a third degree polynomial.
+In the provided C code this is achieved either with a faster but approximated algorithm or by a slower but more accurate algorithm based on the computation of the eigenvalues of the companion matrix.
+Packages named as "*_cmroots.*" compute the polynomial roots with the latter strategy.
+These libraries rely on the Lapack library which is installed together with the provided libraries.

 The spatial-average SAR can be computed calling the Python function `spatialAverageSAR` defined in the spatialAverageSAR.py file.
 The function returns two numpy ndarrays, one containing the spatial-average SAR values (`avgSARArray`) and the other containing the flags assigned to the voxel (`voxStatusArray`).
 The flags are associated to integers according to the following definition:
 - 0 : INVALID (background)
 - 1 : UNUSED